chef/automate/components/automate-gateway/README.md

 Automate's architecture.
 In this document, we'll use "gateway" to refer to the automate-gateway component.

-Here's a high-level sequence diagram showing communication paths from a user's browser through to domain services.
+Here is a high-level sequence diagram showing communication paths from a user's browser through to domain services.
 The gateway is accessible via the external load balancer (automate-load-balancer).
-It's job is to respond to API calls by leveraging one or more domain services.
+Its job is to respond to API calls by leveraging one or more domain services.
 If you're familiar with Model, View, Controller (MVC) architectures, it may help you to think of the gateway as a controller and the domain